-The images below show the location of the new arrival paths including the downwind segment and the curved path from downwind to the final approach along with the historical aircraft tracks shown in the earlier image.
-Another way to think about it is the aircraft shown in blue using the old routes would in the future fly the new routes and new downwind and some of those aircraft would take the shorter curved path.
+The images below show the location of the arrival routes along with the historical aircraft tracks shown in an earlier image.
+Another way to think about it is the aircraft shown in blue using the old routes would in the future fly along the new routes.